Russia strikes near Ukraine's capital; mosque reported hit

+The massive column of Russian fighters also has spread out, likely to support an attempt to encircle Kyiv, the British ministry said.

+Ukraine's military and volunteer forces have been preparing for a feared all-out assault.
+Kyiv Mayor Vitali Klitschko has said that about 2 million people, half the population of the metropolitan area, have left and that “every street, every house … is being fortified.”

-Artillery pounded Kyiv’s northwestern outskirts.
-To the city’s southwest, two columns of smoke – one black and one white -- rose in the town of Vaslkyiv after a strike on an ammunition depot.
-The strike on the depot caused hundreds of small explosions from detonating ammunition.
+As artillery pounded Kyiv’s northwestern outskirts, two columns of smoke – one black and one white -- rose southwest of the capital after a strike on an ammunition depot in the town of Vaslkyiv caused hundreds of small explosions.
+A frozen food warehouse just outside the capital also was struck in an apparent effort to target Kyiv’s food supply.

+Russia's slow and grinding tightening of a noose around Kyiv and the bombardment of other population centers with artillery and air strikes mirror tactics that Russian forces have previously used in other campaigns, notably in Syria and Chechnya, to crush armed resistance.

 The ongoing bombardment forced crews to stop digging trenches for mass graves, so the “dead aren’t even being buried,” the mayor said.
 An Associated Press photographer captured the moment when a tank appeared to fire directly on an apartment building, enveloping one side in a billowing orange fireball.